Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that users without an authenticated session cannot access protected pages such as Dashboard, Guard Dashboard, and QR Scanner.

+**Preconditions:**
+- User is not authenticated or session is cleared
+- Protected pages exist (Dashboard, Guard Dashboard, QR Scanner)
+- Access control system is implemented
+- Redirect functionality is configured

 **Actions:**
 - Step 1: Sign out or clear session
 - Step 2: Attempt to navigate to Dashboard page directly via URL